Ann Lynn enjoys thrift shopping and selling fabric scraps for profit.

 Shipping costs vary on where you sell your items.
 Be sure to research the cost.
-It will take a bit of trial and error but hopefully, you have sold your bundle for enough of a profit that if you lose a dollar or two on shipping you're not falling backward.
+It will take a bit of trial and error, but hopefully, you have sold your bundle for enough of a profit that if you lose a dollar or two on the shipping, you're not falling backward.

 Be sure to shop at thrift stores that support causes you are passionate about.
-Many mom and pop shops are simply running a business and not supporting any charities with your money.
-I would research the stores, as you could be visiting them often.
+Many mom-and-pop shops are simply running a business and not supporting any charities with your money.
+I would research the stores, as you could visit them often.
 It's just a warm fuzzy when you know your purchase is helping the world.

 © 2017 Ann Lynn